 Change your environment, change your study outcomes.

-Nate Kornell, a professor of psychology at Williams College, believes that if we study in different environments, we will be able to remember different environments.
+Nate Kornell, a professor of psychology at Williams College, believes that if we study in different environments, we will remember different environments.
 In fact, we retrieve memories based on cues in our environment.

 So change up your study scene.
 If you typically study in your living room, take it to the library for an evening.
 If you like to study in a coffee shop, shift gears and try out your kitchen table.

 Because Qpractice is all online, mixing up your study environment is easy to do.
-You can access all the NCIDQ study materials from home, work, library, coffee shop, at any time of day or night.
+You can access all the NCIDQ study materials from home, work, library, the coffee shop at any time of day or night.

 Memory retention and recall might be the brain’s responsibility – but you are the boss of your brain!
 Remember to generate more stimuli during study sessions and change up your environment for better study results.